MultiplatformKickstarter/website/content/en/blog/local-ai-vs-saas-app-builders.md

 ## Multiplatform Kickstarter's approach

 Multiplatform Kickstarter is built for the second category: developers who want local generation, complete code ownership, and KMP-native output.
-The tool connects to your local Ollama instance and generates full Kotlin Multiplatform projects with Compose Multiplatform UI.
+It generates full Kotlin Multiplatform projects with Compose Multiplatform UI, entirely on your machine.

 The pricing model reflects this too.
 You pay for the app features, not for generation API calls.
 There's no metered usage.
 You download a model once and generate as many projects as your subscription allows.